Home » History » Index

 The National Ski Patrol has no archives to document the history of individual patrols, but the early emergence of WPSP tends to support a bit of local trivia — that the “035” prefix in the NSP numbers of Willamette patrollers means they are part of the 35th patrol to join the national organization.

-“There’s a history to all the runs,” says Dave Brown, a member of the patrol since 1977 and its director on three separate occasions, for a total of 11 years.
+“There’s a history to all the runs,” said Dave Brown, who joined the patrol in 1977 and was its director on three separate occasions, for a total of 11 years.

 And the histories of the mountain and the patrol are hopelessly intertwined.